Evaluating the Alignment Between GeoAI Explanations and Domain Knowledge in Satellite-Based Flood Mapping

 \section{Abstract}

 The increasing number of satellites has improved the temporal resolution of Earth observation, making satellite-based flood mapping a promising approach for operational flood monitoring.
 Deep learning-based approaches for flood mapping using satellite imagery, an important application within Geospatial Artificial Intelligence (GeoAI), have shown improved predictive performance by learning complex spatial and spectral patterns from large volumes of remote sensing data.
 However, the opaque decision-making processes of deep learning models remain a major barrier to their integration into critical scientific and operational workflows.
 This highlights the need for a systematic assessment of whether model explanations align with established domain knowledge in remote sensing.
-To address this research gap, this study introduces the ADAGE (\textbf{A}lignment between \textbf{D}omain Knowledge \textbf{A}nd \textbf{G}eoAI Explanation \textbf{E}valuation) framework.
+To address this research gap, this study introduces the ADAGE (Alignment between Domain Knowledge and GeoAI Explanation Evaluation) framework.
 The proposed framework is designed to systematically evaluate how well explanations of deep learning models align with established remote sensing knowledge, particularly regarding the distinctive spectral properties of the Earth's surface.
 The ADAGE framework employs Channel-Group SHAP (SHapley Additive exPlanations) method to estimate the contributions of grouped input channels to pixel-level predictions.
-Experiments on two satellite-based flood mapping tasks demonstrate that the ADAGE framework can (1) quantitatively assess the alignment between model explanations and reference explanations derived from domain knowledge and (2) help domain experts identify misaligned explanations through alignment scores.
+Experiments on two satellite-based flood mapping tasks demonstrate that the ADAGE framework can (1) quantitatively assess the alignment between model explanations and reference explanations derived from domain knowledge, (2) reveal that different models, even when trained using the same data and model configuration, exhibit different sensitivities to the input channel groups, leading to different explanations, and (3) help domain experts identify misaligned explanations through the proposed alignment scores.
 This study contributes to bridging the gap between explainability and domain knowledge in GeoAI for Earth observation, enhancing the applicability of GeoAI models in scientific and operational workflows.